 Friendship Village memory care in Pittsburgh, PA, is designed to provide a comforting environment and dementia care that honors residents’ personal experiences and preferences.
 Decidedly different from other memory care facilities, the new Friendship Village neighborhood design encourages stimulation and engagement while private suites give each resident the opportunity to create a familiar home environment and personal routines.
 Compassionate, specially trained team members work with individuals and their families to understand and overcome the challenges of living with Alzheimer’s disease or another form of dementia.

-Friendship Village memory care in Pittsburgh, PA, is available to those in search of memory care facilities on a direct-entry basis with no upfront entrance fee required.
+Friendship Village memory care in Pittsburgh, PA, is available to those in search of memory care facilities on a direct-entry basis.
 To learn more about our Upper St. Clair community, complete the contact form on this page.

 - Dedicated memory care nurse and certified nursing assistant 24 hours a day